alfred82santa/whalesong/docs/source/index.rst

 Whalesong
 =========

-Whalesong is a python library to manage WebApps remotely.
+Whalesong is a asyncio python library to manage WebApps remotely.
 Currently WhatsappWeb is implemented

 ------------